 THE PERENNIAL FORAGE GUIDE

-FMAMJJASOND

 Are you ready for better hayfields & pastures?
-It's all in here.

 Table of Contents

-Cool season perennials
+Cool season perennia S

-Tall Fescue 5
+Tall Fescue 4

-Orchardgrass 7
+Orchardgrass

 Festulolium

-Bromegrass
+Bromegrass 10

-Mixtures 13
+Mixtures

-White Clover
+White Clover 14

-Red Clover and Clover mixtures •
+Red Clover and Clover mixtures

-Forbs ,
+Forbs 18

 Warm season perennials

 Bermudagrass

-Bahiagrass 23
+Bahiagrass 22

 Management

-Interseeding 25
+Interseeding 24

-Renovating 27
+Renovating

 Perennial product list

 How we help you

 We, our staff and dealers, want to get to know YOU and your operation.
 Our commitment to modern agriculture is strong and our goal is to help you find the products that fit your farm and develop a cropping system that is balanced and profitable.
 Proudly based out of Rome, Georgia, Southeast AgriSeeds services the southeast region with a full line of forage, cover crop, wildlife and erosion control seeds.

-We're here to walk alongside you.
+We're here to help.

 Research and Development

 In house variety trials and quality samples, as well as university and privately sponsored trials allow us to bring you top-performing varieties for the southeast.
 When a new variety hits your farm, rest assured that it has been evaluated extensively to ensure that it aligns with our goals.

 Extensive Dealer Network

 Our local dealers do more than sell seed.
 They are your local advisors.
 Many of them have experience with our products on their own operations, are key members of local forage and conservation programs, and attend our frequent training programs.
 They have the tools to serve your needs!

 Technical Support Staff

 We are committed to helping you find solutions.
 Our technical staff members participate in continued education training and are well versed in state-of-the-art production.
-Through farm visits, educational meetings and frequent publications, our staff shares what they have learned or discovered with you.
+Through farm visits, phone calls, educational meetings and frequent publications, our staff shares what they have learned or discovered with you.

 Seed Quality Standards

 We pay attention to the details just like you do.
 Every bag of seed we handle has been quality checked for high purity and germination.
 Our warehouse staff diligently manages to maintain this quality from our facility to your farm.

 See what we see every day.
 Follow us!

-TALL FESCUE HIGHLIGHTS:
+TALL FESCUE